Santhoshpsps/Text-to-Speech-in-Python/README.md

 Features:
-     Customizable speech-specific sentence tokenizer that allows for unlimited lengths of text to be read, all while keeping proper intonation, abbreviations, decimals and more.
+    --> Customizable speech-specific sentence tokenizer that allows for unlimited lengths of text to be read, all while keeping proper intonation, abbreviations, decimals and more.

-     Customizable text pre-processors which can, for example, provide pronunciation corrections.
+    --> Customizable text pre-processors which can, for example, provide pronunciation corrections.

-     Automatic retrieval of supported languages.
+    -->Automatic retrieval of supported languages.

 The gTTS API supports several languages including English, Hindi, Tamil, French, German and many more.